-The English Education major has been strengthened this past year by the prsence of a full-time tenure-track Associate Professor, Dr. Jim Meyer.
-He has strong credentials in the area of English education and has bee a very welcomed addition to the department.
+The English Education major continues to be strengthened this past year by the presence of fulltime tenure-track instructor, Michele Jewett.
+She has strong credentials in the area of English education and has been a very welcomed addition to the department.